navindex/ci4-authx/README.md

 ### 6.2.
 Authorisation

-Provides access to any of the authorization libraries that **Navindex:Auth** knows about.
+Provides access to any of the authorization libraries that **Navindex:AuthX** knows about.
 By default it will return the "Flat" authorization library, which is a Flat RBAC (role-based access control) as defined by NIST.
 It provides user-specific permissions as well as role based permissions.

 ```php
     $authorise = service('authorization');